Camberwell Grammar School

 Camberwell Grammar School is an independent, single sex, Anglican primary and secondary day school for boys, located in Canterbury, an eastern suburb of Melbourne, Victoria, Australia.

 Camberwell Church of England Grammar School was founded on Prospect Hill in 1886.
 In July 1891 it was re-opened by William A. Gosman and Alfred S. Hall, as co-principals.
 In its early years, the school was housed at a number of sites in and around the suburb of Camberwell, Victoria.
 It occupied the site on Mont Albert Road on Canterbury's Golden Mile from 1935.

-The school currently has approximately 1,300 students.
+As of 2026 school year, The school has 1,346 students.
 The school is divided into three sections; Junior School (pre Prep – Year 5), Middle School (Year 6 – Year 8) and Senior School (Year 9 – Year 12).

 Headmasters and principals

 There have been a total of ten headmasters at Camberwell Grammar School since the school was established in 1886.
 The current headmaster or now, principal of Camberwell Grammar is Ben Jeacocke (since January 2025).